Further Git and GitHub for Effective Collaboration

 Solution

-$ git branch -D experiment
+git branch -D experiment

-Now, the commit history should look as:
+Now, the commit history should look like this:

 * fe0d257 (HEAD -> main) Merge branch 'experiment'